- Audio Reports

 - Photo Library

-All media activites at UF Health must be coordinated through the UF Health Communications Public Relations team.
-The team's main phone numbers are answered 24 hours a day, seven days a week.
+All media activites at UF Health must be coordinated through the UF Health Communications team.
+The team's main phone number is answered 24 hours a day, seven days a week.
 A public relations representative also is available by pager to assist with urgent questions and issues.
+For assistance, dial 352-273-5810.

 Setting Up Interviews